sayerhs/cpl/docs/source/user/tutorials/cpl_io.rst

 Mainpulating CML input files with CPL
 =====================================

+CPL provides a pythonic interface to read, create, modify, and write out input files necessary for running simulations using CML executables within a case directory.
+Users can interact with input files as python objects and use python data structures and functions to manipulate them.
+The modified objects can then be written out to files and CPL will pretty-print the files in the apporpriate locations in the case directory.
+Most CML/OpenFOAM objects have a one-to-one correspondence with python data structures within CPL.
+For example, OpenFOAM dictionaries are accessed as Python dictionaries, specifically an instance of :class:`~caelus.io.caelusdict.CaelusDict` which provides both attribute and dictionary-style access to entries.
+FOAM ``List<Scalar>`` data types are accessible as NumPy arrays, whereas generic lists containing mixed datatype entries (e.g., the `blocks` entry in :file:`blockMeshDict`) are represented as lists.

 .. currentmodule:: caelus.io.dictfile

 This tutorial provides a walkthrough of using :mod:`caelus.io` module to read, manipulate, and write out input files in a CML case directory.
 The code snippets shown in this tutorial will use the ``ACCM_airFoil2D`` tutorial in the :file:`${PROJECT_DIR}/tutorials/incompressible/simpleSolver/ras/ACCM_airFoil2D` directory.
-To execute the example code snippets shown in this tutorial, you must execute them from this case directory and have the following module loaded
+To execute the example code snippets shown in this tutorial, it is recommended that execute them from this case directory and have the following modules loaded in your script or interactive shell

 .. code-block:: python